SCEBE-Technicians/enucc-tutorials/docs/tutorials/01-hello-world.md

 #!/bin/bash
 #SBATCH --ntasks 1
 #SBATCH --cpus-per-task 1
+#SBATCH --time=00:00:30

 echo Hello world!
 ```

 Now all we need to do is use the `sbatch` command to submit it to the job queue.
+The script has a time limit of 30 seconds, though it should be finished nearly instantly.
+Time limits are required to run jobs using the scheduler, you can assign any limit you like but there may be upper limits depending on the partition (24 hours for the short partition, 7 days for the long partition and 3 days for the rest).

 ```
 $ sbatch hello_world.sh